redux-saga/redux-saga/docs/advanced/TaskCancellation.md

 `yield cancel(task)` will trigger a cancellation on `subtask`, which in turn will trigger a cancellation on `subtask2`.

 So we saw that Cancellation propagates downward (in contrast returned values and uncaught errors propagates upward).
 You can see it as a *contract* between the caller (which invokes the async operation) and the callee (the invoked operation).
 The callee is responsible for performing the operation.
 If it has completed (either success or error) the outcome will propagates up to its caller and eventually to the caller of the caller and so on.
-That is, callees are responsible of *completing the flow*.
+That is, callees are responsible for *completing the flow*.

 Now if the callee is still pending and the caller decides to cancel the operation, it will triggers a kind of a signal that will propagates down to the callee (and possibly to any deep operations called by the callee itself).
 All deeply pending operations will be cancelled.

 There is another direction where the cancellation propagates to as well:  the joiners of a task (those blocked on a `yield join(task)`) will also be cancelled if the joined task is cancelled.
-Similarly, any potential callers of those joiners will be cancelled as well (because they are blocked on an operation that has been cancelled from outside)
+Similarly, any potential callers of those joiners will be cancelled as well (because they are blocked on an operation that has been cancelled from outside).

 ### Note

 It's important to remember that `yield cancel(task)` doesn't wait for the cancelled task to finish (i.e. to perform its finally block).
 The cancel effect behaves like fork.
 It returns as soon as the cancel was initiated.
 Once cancelled, a task should normally return as soon as it finishes its cleanup logic.

 ## Automatic cancellation